 10. Have fun at the Casa del Suono

 This modern museum is a haven for audiophiles.
-The House of Sound is divided into sections that’s centered around the evolution of early-years music technology to modern devices.
+The House of Sound is divided into sections centered around the evolution of early-years music technology to modern devices.
 It’s situated in a 17th-century former church (Chiesa di Santa Elisabetta) and built with beautiful arches and painted ceilings.

-You’ll discover 1970s tape recorders, the evolution of the phonograph to the gramophone and from radio to the tape recorder.
+You’ll discover 1970s tape recorders, the evolution of the phonograph to the gramophone, and from radio to the tape recorder.
 Learn about the journey of the CD to the iPod and see vintage broadcasting sound instruments like the jukebox.

-The highlight of visiting this small museum is the high-tech sonic chandelier including the sound benches and sound room.
+The highlight of visiting this small museum is the high-tech sonic chandelier, including the sound benches and sound room.

 How to get to Parma